ADR Classes and ADR Transport

 Class 4.2: Substances liable to spontaneous combustion

-Class 4.3: Substances emitting gas in water
+Class 4.3: Substances which emit flammable gases in contact with water

-Class 5: Oxidising substances
+Class 5: Oxidizing substances

-Class 5.1: Oxidising substances
+Class 5.1: Oxidizing substances

-Class 5.1: Organic Peroxides
+Class 5.2: Organic Peroxides

 Organic peroxides are chemically unstable substances that can decompose themselves.
 They are mainly used as auxiliary materials for plastics.
 The substances can be corrosive and/or flammable.
-You can recognise them by the following label:
+You can recognize them by the following label:

 Class 6: Toxic substances